 I wonder if you can guess what TV show Paddy Power got their idea for the beat the drop promotion from?
 The idea here is you start off with your pot of money and then work backwards by answering questions and choosing how much of your pot you risk on each answer.
 It is kind of like betting in reverse, you start off with the maximum winnings and then choose how much you give away depending on how confident you are of your answers.

-All customers, new and existing, will get one free go of the game.
-This gives you a starting pot of £1,000,000.
-You then have to answer 20 questions, each round gives you a choice between two questions to answer, as you can see in the examples below.
+All customers will be eligible to play up to one game each day (you can only play one game at a time, each time a game finishes you can re-enter the next day).
+This gives you a starting pot of £5,000.
+You then have to answer 15 questions, each round gives you a choice between two questions to answer, as you can see in the examples below.

 Note that before you even think about it halving the amount each time will leave you with less than £1 in the end, so it’s not worth the effort just playing the probabilities and halving each time.

-If you are very confident answering your 20 questions and you get them all right then you’ve bagged yourself a cool £1,000,000 in cash.
-The liklihood of this happening is very low however so you may want to split your cash a little along the way, especially for questions where you have no strong feeling either way.
+If you are very confident answering your 15 questions and you get them all right then you’ve bagged yourself a cool £5,000 in cash.
+The likelihood of this happening is very low however so you may want to split your cash a little along the way, especially for questions where you have no strong feeling either way.

 I actually managed to win the £1000 pot 12-question beat the drop game and came away with £501, as you can see in the screenshot at the top of this page.
 This was my 186th game of beat the drop, however, which shows that you may need to play a while before you win.
 Alternatively you can split your pot more than I did and win more often but lower amounts.